-The reported Ukrainian incursion into Russia continues and is generally considered part of a wider strategy to establish some Ukrainian momentum.
-Although it remains unclear what kind of impact this may have on the ongoing war, or it may indeed be used by Ukraine in future negotiations with Russia.
+The reported Ukrainian incursion into Russia continues and is generally considered part of a wider strategy to establish some possible Ukrainian bargaining chip in future negotiations with Russia.
 It remains likely that Russia may use any pretext for future attacks on Black Sea maritime operations, if deemed useful to achieve their military or political objectives.